lawrennd/snippets/_information-game/includes/information-relaxation-dynamics.md

 \subsection{Information Relaxation Dynamics}

+\narration{A toy example illustrates this.
+Start with a bivariate Gaussian with correlation $\rho$ close to one — highly correlated, low entropy.
+The system evolves to decorrelate.
+The multi-information decreases, the entropy increases, and the total $I + H$ stays constant.
+The marginal entropies don't change throughout.
+If you were only monitoring the marginals you'd see nothing — the system is inaccessible.
+The dynamics are happening in the correlations, which the outside observer can't see.}

 \notes{Consider a simple two-variable system with binary variables $X_1$ and $X_2$:

 **High correlation state** (high $I$, low $H$):